YuktaAgnihotri/MoodifyMe2/README.md

 Moodify is a React-based web application that blends **AI-powered sentiment analysis** with **music recommendations**.
 Simply write your daily diary entry, and Moodify will detect your mood using an **AI model** and suggest handpicked songs that match your emotional state — turning your thoughts into tunes.
+You can also **add an image of the day** to visually capture your mood, making your journal entries more personal and memorable.

 ---